Mansa Nettey

 Mansa Nettey is a Ghanaian banking executive.
-She is the first female chief executive officer appointed by the Standard Chartered Ghana.
+She is the first ever female chief executive officer appointed by the Standard Chartered Ghana.

 She took over as chief executive from Mr. Kweku Bedu-Addo in 2017 when he took a new role outside Ghana.
 The release quoted Bola Adesola as saying that: "I am delighted to welcome Mansa as the first female CEO for Standard Chartered Bank in Ghana.
 Her breadth of knowledge and deep insights of the market will further drive the growth of the Ghana business".
 As part of her work, She reported directly to Bola Adesola CEO, Nigeria and West Africa.